Please subscribe below to stay informed about our research activities, events, and publications:

 DIJ History & Humanities Study Group

-The DIJ History & Humanities Study Group is an informal forum for scholars and Ph.D. candidates working in any field of history or the humanities.
-Speakers are asked to give a 45 min presentation, which is followed by a discussion session.
-Presentations are usually given in English.
+The DIJ History & Humanities Study Group was an informal forum for scholars and Ph.D. candidates working in any field of history or the humanities.
+Since May 2024 it has been part of the DIJ Study Group.

 2024